akamming/esp_domoticz_opentherm_handler/README.md

 ## Installation
 Installation is simple, but for newbies i esp8266 here's the detailed explanation:
-- Connect your OpenTherm adapter to the Wemos D1 mini, according to http://ihormelnyk.com/opentherm_adapter.
+- Connect your OpenTherm adapter to the Wemos D1 mini and the boiler, according to http://ihormelnyk.com/opentherm_adapter.
 - Connect your Wemos D1 to the USB of your laptop/pc
 - A new com port should now be available on your system.
 If not, install CH340 drivers (https://www.wemos.cc/en/latest/ch340_driver.html)
 - Install Arduino IDE (https://www.arduino.cc/en/software)